sjet47/blog/content/posts/Linux/syscall_irl/index.md

 	sysretq // return from kernel
 ```

-After the `do_syscall_64` returns in `entry_SYSCALL_64`, the context switch happens again to restore userspace context, then the pagetable is switched back to the user one, and `GSBase` also swapped to user base address.
-Then the `sysretq` is executed, which also do the reverse job of `syscall` instruction.
+After the `do_syscall_64` function returns, the context switch happens again to restore the userspace context.
+Then, the pagetable is switched back to the user pagetable, and the GSBase is also swapped to the user base address.
+Finally, the `sysretq` instruction is executed, which performs the reverse operations of the `syscall` instruction.

-The full operations of `sysret` can be found at [here](https://www.felixcloutier.com/x86/sysret#operation), and there are only few that matter
+The full operations of `sysret` can be found at [here](https://www.felixcloutier.com/x86/sysret#operation), and there are only few matter:

 ```plain
 IF (operand size is 64-bit)